 Also of interest is that O'Fallon has more people living here who work in computers and math than 95% of the places in the US.

+O'Fallon is a somewhat ethnically-diverse city.
 The people who call O'Fallon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of O'Fallon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in O'Fallon include Irish, English, Italian, and French .

 The most common language spoken in O'Fallon is English.
 Other important languages spoken here include Spanish and Other Asian languages.